Best Wood Used for a Pizza Oven

 Storing Your Wood

 Getting wood that’s ready to burn is great, but authentic pizza ovens need wood that’s been stored in a way that keeps it dry.
-If kept outside, ensure that wood is two to three inches above the ground and covered with a tarp to prevent rain from entering.
+If kept outside, ensure that your pizza oven wood is two to three inches above the ground and covered with a tarp to prevent rain from entering.
 Go online, and you’ll find wood racks and covers for all sizes of storage.

 For storage in a shed or garage, just ensure the wood is stacked in crates that are elevated a few inches from the ground to prevent any dampness from being absorbed.
 Of course, you can never eliminate dampness completely unless you’re storing the wood inside.

-However, we’ve got a solution for that, too; when you’ve finished a cooking session in your pizza oven, place the wood you’ll be using next time in the oven while it’s still hot.
+However, we’ve got a solution for that, too: When you’ve finished a cooking session in your pizza oven, place the wood you’ll be using next time in the oven while it’s still hot.
 This will ensure it’s completely dry for the next use.

 All of Fontana Forni’s outdoor pizza ovens are built to last.
 We’ve combined 100% Italian construction, superior materials, and over 40 years of innovation for delicious results, every time.
-Call 1-877-842-9822 to learn more.
+Call 1-877-842-9822 to learn more about the best wood-fired pizza ovens in the USA.